JoMak/safeJs/README.md

 Note that, for now, if there are only `n` parameter types/definitions specified, then only the first `n` parameters of the function will be checked.
 Also (for now) the parameter definitions must be placed in the order the parameters occur in the function.

-You can also pass in the function context (i.e. the `this` variable) as the third parameter to `func` to run in a specific context.
+You can pass in the function context (i.e. the `this` variable) as the third parameter to `func` to run in a specific context.
 This will also ensure that the function is run in that context specified when passing it as an event listener or as a callback.

+You can also pass in the method name of the function as the fourth parameter.
+This will ensure that the method name appears in the stack trace as well as in the error message thrown when a parameter does not match its type definition.

 ####Example
 	var myFunction = sjs.func({